sunqingmeteo/PPDssat/README.md

 Author: Qing Sun

-College of Applied Meteorology,
+Chinese Academy of Meteorological Sciences (CAMS),

-Nanjing University of Information Science & Technology (NUIST)
+Chinese Meteorological Administration (CMA)

 This a python I/O for writing and reading files of DSSAT input and output.

 This is an open source code.
 Only for research and study use.
-Detail procedure will be written later on.
+Detail procedures will be written later on.

 Add detail 2019.02.20: